What is an Initial Margin Requirement?

 What is Maintenance Margin?

-If the value of the Company XYZ shares drops past a certain point, say 25% of the original $10,000 value (or $1.25 per share; this point is called the maintenance margin), the brokerage firm may make a , meaning that within a few days you must more or sell some of the shares to offset all or part of the difference between the actual price and the maintenance margin.
+If the value of the Company XYZ shares drops past a certain point, say 25% of the original $10,000 value (or $2.50 per share; this point is called the maintenance margin), the brokerage firm may make a , meaning that within a few days you must more or sell some of the shares to offset all or part of the difference between the actual price and the maintenance margin.

 accounts allow investors to make with their ' .
 They act as and can thus magnify .
 They can also magnify losses, and in some cases, a brokerage firm can sell an investor's securities without notification or even sue if the investor does not fulfill a .
 For these reasons, accounts are generally for more sophisticated investors who understand and can handle the risks involved.

-It's important for investors to have self-control over margin call means that, in our example, not only do you have to pay back the original $2,500 of eventually, but you have to pay the call.
-However, if the rises from $10 to, say, $15, you've just made $10,000 without all of your own money..
+It's important for investors to have self-control over margin call means that, in our example, not only do you have to pay back the original $5,000 of eventually, but you have to pay the call.
+However, if the rises from $10 to, say, $20, you've just made $15,000 without all of your own money..
 Getting a

 accounts must follow a agreement, which the investor must sign, as well as regulations imposed by the National Association of Securities Dealers, the Federal Reserve and even the New York Exchange.